binnes/esp8266Workshop/docs/part3/README.md

 ## Receive Environmental Sensor Data in Node-RED

-In this lab you will set up Node-RED in your Watson IoT Starter application created at the end of Part 1 and learn about low code programming with Node-RED.
+In this lab you will set up Node-RED in your IBM Cloud Starter application created at the end of Part 1 and learn about low code programming with Node-RED.

 - Estimated duration: 10 min
 - practical [**Environmental Sensor Data**](DHTDATA.md)